ILikeDogz/Rust_Watch_Project/README.md

   This breadboard portotype implements the same controls as the current pcb design uses, except with an addition of a third button for easier testing of the feature the imu implements.
 Since switches are for the most part the same, not using the exact switches did not matter much, but the same rotary encoder was used to get a feel for the torque and to be testing with the right amount of detents.

-  Initial Testing was done with am esp32-s3 dev kit, not this display + board.
+  Initial Testing was done with an esp32-s3 dev kit, not this display + board.
 This was to test the functionality of button inputs, using simple LED outputs to confirm their function, and function of the encoder through serial print statements.
 Testing of the inputs was for the most part insignificant though due to them being pretty standard inputs and implementations.

-  Was going to use a GC9A01 LCB, but it looked bad after flashing an example program onto it, so switched to a 1.43 in OLED.
+  Was going to use a GC9A01 LCD, but it looked bad after flashing an example program onto it, so switched to a 1.43 in OLED.

   With the display + board commbo, the initial test ran was to run the example program and determine the specific driver of the display, as the driver was mentioned on the wiki to either be a CO5300 or SH8601.
 After running the arduino example and determining the driver to be a CO5300 driver, the development of the driver software began.